Tinny-Robot/DimSense/CONTRIBUTING.md

 If you have any questions, encounter issues, or need assistance, please feel free to reach out to us via GitHub issues or by contacting [handanfoun@gmail.com](mailto:handanfoun@gmail.com).

+## Community

+Discussions about the Open Source Guides take place on this repository's [Issues](https://github.com/github/opensource.guide/issues) and [Pull Requests](https://github.com/github/opensource.guide/pulls) sections.
+Anybody is welcome to join these conversations.

+Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
+Keeping communication public means everybody can benefit and learn from the conversation.

 Thank you for your contribution!

 — The DimSense Team